seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 But Montague is bound as well as I,
-In penalty alike; and ’tis not hard, I think,
+In penalty alike; and 'tis not hard, I think,
 For men so old as we to keep the peace.

 **PARIS**
 Of honourable reckoning are you both;
-And pity ’tis you lived at odds so long.
+And pity 'tis you lived at odds so long.
 But now, my lord, what say you to my suit?

 **CAPULET**
-But saying o’er what I have said before:
+But saying o'er what I have said before:
 My child is yet a stranger in the world;
 She hath not seen the change of fourteen years,
 Let two more summers wither in their pride,